Peachtree Heights Park, Inc. Trustees (Trustees)

 - In 1986, the then-Trustees formed a Georgia nonprofit corporation, Peachtree Heights Park, Inc., to hold title to the real estate of the parks.

 - Five trustees are required by the Trust and include three permanent members and the presidents of LOL and PHENA during their respective terms.

 - The Trust does not give the trustees any power to raise money to care for the parks.

 - The three permanent Trustees serve as long as they are residents of Peachtree Heights East.
 According to the Trust, the Trustees select their successors.
-The current permanent Trustees are: Bob Guinn(chair), Bob Dimm and Mike Nations
+The current permanent Trustees are listed on the contact page.

-- The Trustees serve as ex-officio members of the PHENA Board to be sure the Duck Pond Park is maintained, that appropriate capital improvements are made and that property taxes are paid.
+- The Trustees serve as ex-officio members of the PHENA Board to ensure the Duck Pond Park is maintained, appropriate capital improvements are made, and property taxes are paid.

 Peachtree Heights East Neighborhood Association, Inc. (PHENA)

 - In 1922, the Peachtree Heights Community Club was formed as a social club.
 According to meeting minutes from 1922-23, the group also took on responsibility for the care, stocking, and beautification of the Duck Pond, investigating sources of contamination flowing into the streams that fed the Duck Pond, and installation of electric street lights and sewer projects.
 Initial membership was $25 with $2 monthly dues.
 The club was discontinued after a few years.